siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:source_output_struct_int}

-and the `result_buffer` pointer needs to be cast to that `OutT`:
+The `result_buffer` pointer needs to be casted to `OutT`:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:cast_output}

-Then the body of the function is:
+Then, the body of the function is:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:source_action_body}

 #### Double

-The process function expects and `int` and returns the double value of it.
-Both arguments and results are packed into a struct:
+The process function expects and `int` and returns the double of its value.
+Both, the argument and the result are packed into a struct:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:input_struct_int}

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:output_struct_int}

-and `args` as well as `result_buffer` need to be cast:
+As usual, `args` as well as `result_buffer` need to be casted:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:cast_input}
     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:cast_output}

-Finally the calculation can commence:
+Finally, the actual calculation is simply:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:double_action_body}

 #### Accumulate

 The sink is supposed to add up all incoming values.
-It returns no results and expects a value of type `int` wich is packed into a struct again:
+It returns no result and expects a value of type `int` which is packed into a struct:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:input_struct_int}

-The argument is packed into a struct:

-    \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:input_struct_int}

-`args` needs to be cast to `InT`:
+After casting `args` to `InT`, the inputs can be accumulated:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:cast_input}

-and then the inputs are accumulated:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:sink_action_body}

-#### The Network
+#### Network

-In the main function the node handle is retrieved:
+In the main function, we first retrieve the node handle:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:get_node}

-Then, the job handles are obtained:
+Then, we obtain the job handles:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:get_jobs}

-After that the network, source, sink and process can be defined:
+After that, we define the network and its processes:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:define_net}

-Now the network is connected
+Finally, we connect the processes and run the network:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:net_connect}

-and finally run:

     \\\inputlistingsnippet{../examples/dataflow/dataflow_heterogeneous.cc:net_run}